baseboxorg/community-node/doc/rewards_plan.md

 1.2057 x 0.00016 = 0.000193 TRX per vote

 which works out to 7% annual rate, or 7.25% if compounded daily.

+*Our rewards plan increases the rate of payout for every day a voter casts votes for us.
+To keep people from taking advantage of that by casting 1 vote per day, we have a daily minimum of 5,000 votes to receive credit for voting that day.
+However, to make this available as a micro investment, we'll also keep a running tally for those voters ho don't get 5k per day.
+E.g. someone who only owns 500 TRX can vote for ten days and get a 1 day vote credit.